 Nova Southeastern University is committed to ensuring that we provide a safe campus environment for all of our students to be able to learn, free from discrimination.
-In addition to information provided in new student orientation, NSU provides primary prevention education in the form of an interactive online training course Preventing Sexual Misconduct at NSU.
-This training addresses the campus sexual misconduct policy, definitions of violations and related sex crimes, NSU’s policies and procedures after an incident occurs, and information on bystander intervention and risk reduction.
+In addition to information provided in new student orientation, NSU provides primary prevention education in the form of an interactive online training course Voices for Change.
+This training covers the campus sexual misconduct policy, definitions of violations and related sex crimes, NSU’s policies and procedures after an incident occurs, and information on bystander intervention and risk reduction.

 To promote an environment of safety, civility, and respect, it is critical that all members of the university community are appropriately educated about behaviors which might implicate the university’s sexual misconduct policy; strategies for preventing sexual violence; and how to prevent and respond to sexual misconduct which impacts members of the NSU community.
 NSU intends to produce graduates across a multitude of professional disciplines who are keenly suited to address inappropriate behaviors and language which perpetuate sex discrimination and sexual violence.
 Ultimately, you should take this training because it will make you a more competent professional in any complex and diverse work environment and a thoroughly informed member of the NSU community.

 Newly enrolled NSU students will receive an email from Laura Bennett (TitleIX@nova.edu) with a link allowing them to can access the training as a course.
 If you have difficulty accessing the course or don’t receive the email TitleIX@nova.edu .

 The online training is estimated to take approximately 30-45 minutes to complete.
 This estimated time frame presumes that the coursework is the user’s singular focus and does not account for the myriad of distractions that many of us face on a daily basis.
 The training will pause if you try to multitask while completing it, which will extend the time it takes for you to complete it.
 For some users, the training may take longer to complete than estimated.